avacore1337/new-queue/README.md

 Backend:
 * add_assistant should transform from teacher -> assistant and vice versa
 * messaging, done?
-* authentication on rocket routes
+* authentication on rocket routes, done?
-* statistics
+* statistics, done?

 Frontend:
 * fill in this list